-Alyssa Davis begins her third year as an assistant coach on the Maroon softball staff in 2019.
+Alyssa Davis begins her fourth year as an assistant coach on the Maroon softball staff in 2020.

 In 2017, the Maroons qualified for the NCAA postseason for the second-straight year.
 UChicago posted a 26-14 record and three players were named All-Region.

 Davis spent three years as head softball coach at her alma mater Southern Vermont College (2014-16).
 In her debut season of 2014, she led the Mountaineers to the most wins in program history and a spot in the conference tournament for the first time.
 SVC equaled that win total again in 2015 as two players picked up all-conference accolades.
 In 2016, sophomore catcher Nicole Matthews ranked sixth in the NCAA Division III in batting average (.522) and on-base percentage (.582).